 – Fun, Romantic and Safe (lol)

 What were some of the ways you had to adjust your wedding plans and what advice would you give a couple getting married in these complicated times.

 We were originally booked to be married at Berkeley Church on April 4th, but of course that didn’t work out.
 We had picked July 25th as our reschedule date (naively) and were bound and determined to keep that as our day.
 Funny enough, even back in March all of our vendors were available on July 25th so it felt like it was meant to be.
-As the new rules and regulations were set we worked with Berkeley to see what would be possible and what we could proceed with.
+As the new rules and regulations were set we worked with Berkeley events team to see what would be possible and what we could proceed with.
 Our original plan was to do the ceremony at our original space in Berkeley Church then move outside for a reception at Berkeley Fieldhouse.
 The Tuesday before our day, with Toronto implementing new by laws, we had to move our ceremony outside so that we (James and I) wouldn’t be wearing a mask inside throughout the ceremony.

 While COVID had a big impact on our day, we didn’t want to look back on ceremony pictures of us in masks and only remember COVID being part of it.
 That meant we had to change our whole ceremony space in a couple of days.
 Ruth from Bellwood Blooms came up with amazing ideas to repurpose a big ceremony piece we had ready to go for the ceremony inside.
 Another big change that we had to make was our guestlist.
 We had first booked a 150 person wedding and now how to change that to under 50.